 - If you are thinking of buying a home – now’s the time.
 Lock in the current rates for your mortgage but also make sure that you do not over extend yourself.
 You’ll need to leave room to absorb slightly higher monthly payments.

 - If you are thinking of selling a home – now’s the time.
 There will be a flurry of buyers trying to lock in the lower rates before more increases come.
 More Buyers = a stronger Seller’s Market and rising prices.

 If you have questions about how these changes affect your situation, let’s talk.
-Call Deirdre Love with RE/MAX of Nanaimo at 250-802-9810
+Call Love Real Estate Group Love with RE/MAX of Nanaimo at 250-802-9810